GaijinEntertainment/quirrel/doc/source/reference/language/expressions.rst

     exp := value '?.$' key

-If 'key' exists in value's type built-in methods (default delegates) returns method's closure, else returns null in case of '?.$' or throws an error if '.$'
+If 'key' exists in value's type methods returns method's closure, else returns null in case of '?.$' or throws an error if '.$'

 Note: 'key' should not be separated from '.$' and '?.$' by space[s] or new line.